Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 Check the transmission oil with the tractor LEVEL (NOTE: when a tiller implement is attached to the tractor, the transmission is NOT level…it leans “down” toward the tiller.
 LEVEL means that the plane of the tractor transmission should be level.); keep oil level between the upper & lower marks on the dipstick. (a little extra oil usually does not hurt)

-OIL TYPE: For ALL walk-behind tractors with manual clutches (that is, for all machines that do not have the BCS PowerSafe hydraulic clutch), the proper oil is a Gear Oil.
+OIL TYPE: For ALL walk-behind tractors with dry clutches (that is, for all machines that do not have the BCS PowerSafe hydraulic clutch), the proper oil is a Gear Oil.

-BCS “PowerSafe” Tractor Models: BCS “PowerSafe” models, introduced in the USA in 2012, utilize a hydro-mechanical clutching system, which requires a different type of oil in the tractor transmission: Universal Tractor/Transmission/Hydraulic oil (also called Uni-Hydro fluid).
+BCS “PowerSafe” Tractor Models: BCS “PowerSafe” models, introduced in the USA in 2012, utilize a hydro-mechanical clutching system (also called a “wet-clutch”), which requires a different type of oil in the tractor transmission: Universal Tractor/Transmission/Hydraulic oil (also called Uni-Hydro fluid).
 This is the type of oil that runs in any large equipment where a hydraulic system and a gearbox operate in the same oil reservoir (such as skid-steer loaders, bulldozers, many modern tractors, etc.).
 This oil can be obtained from any auto parts store or farm supply store.
 Change intervals on this type of transmission are: 25 to 30 hours for the initial “break-in” oil, and every 100 hours (or once yearly, whichever comes first) thereafter.
 On “PowerSafe” tractors, there is also an OIL FILTER located near the bottom/rear of the engine (this is NOT an engine oil filter; it is for the transmission oil!) which needs to be changed with every transmission oil change.
 Contact Earth Tools to obtain oil filters: 502-484-3988.
-Click this link to view the BCS service bulletin regarding PowerSafe oil changes) The BCS PowerSafe tractors take between 2.4 and 2.75 quarts of transmission oil.
+The BCS PowerSafe tractors take 2.4 quarts for model 739, or 2.75 quarts for model 740, 749 & 750, of approved hydraulic/transmission oil.

 Here is a link to a video we made regarding control cable lubrication: Cable Lube Video